YouTube Copyright Claim: Ways to Handle it

 Copyright-free songs are still subject to copyright law in certain circumstances, so you must be extra careful when using any song.
 It isn’t all songs that are tagged ‘copyright free’ that are free.
 It is copyright infringement if you still need to obtain the right to use tracks in your music videos.

 You must correctly attribute the artist or rights holder to avoid getting copyright strikes.
-Getting permission to use a video clip or song doesn’t mean you still won’t receive a copyright claim if the video is not attributed rightly.
+Getting permission to use a video clip or song doesn’t mean you still won’t receive a copyright claim if the video is not attributed correctly.

 Therefore, check repeatedly to ensure you don’t receive a copyright strike.
 You may even need to copy credits into your video description.
 Also, it would be best to go through YouTube’s terms and community guidelines to know more about these copyright claims.
 However, sometimes, YouTube can make a mistake.

 If you’re sure the copyright claim you received isn’t correct, submit a dispute.
-If it’s a success, the claim will be removed, and your channel will be automatically released if it had been blocked.
+If it’s a success, the claim will be removed, and your channel will be automatically released if it has been blocked.
 There are various video marketing services available to boost and supply YouTube views to your channel in case you get unlucky and lose a lot of views during the period.

 Disputing a Copyright Claim